hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/15-custom-data.md

 # Custom data

-It is possible to send additional information in the transaction that can then be viewed on the HiPay back office.
-For this, you can use the the filter functionality from Wordpress.
+With this module you have the possibility of sending additional informations in the transaction that can then be viewed on HiPay's back office.
+In order to do this, you can use the the filter functionality from Wordpress.
 Custom data can be received and processed later in HiPay notifications.

 Please see the documentation on Devdocs: https://developer.wordpress.org/reference/functions/add_filter/